NaoiseGaffney/BookRepository/README.md

 The book details contain the hidden/open status of the book (hidden from public book searches or not), reader (user field in the book document), published, ISBN and ISBN link to ISBN Search, rating (from 1 to 10) and a colour indicator, genre (from the genre collection), description (book description), and comments (user/reader) comments.

-The drop-down menu has three buttons, Add Book, Seach Books, and List Genres (modal with a table).
+The drop-down menu has three buttons, Add Book, Search Books, and List Genres (modal with a table).

 The book title link to Amazon UK and the ISBN link to ISBN Search have a tooltip to describe the link.